openwebdocs/owd-website/pages/content/reports/2025/index.md

 ### Pull requests authored

 Since our launch in 2021, Open Web Docs has been the primary organizational contributor to the `mdn/content` and the `mdn/browser-compat-data` repositories.
-Here's the summary of merged PRs authored (excluding bots):
+Here's the summary of merged PRs we authored in 2025 (excluding bots):

 | Project                 | Total authored PRs | OWD authored PRs |
 | ----------------------- | ------------------ | ---------------- |